randydom/MalDet/README.md

 ![Training](https://github.com/dkhuuthe/MalDet/raw/path/images/train.png)

 **Check New Programs**
+Use the malicious API call graph extracted from the training phase, we check malicious behaviors in a new program as follows.
 ```
 Usage: MalDet.exe Test [options] <TestFile> <ListFiles>
 ```
+We have to choose the options according to the training phase.
 + Check the program **reg.exe** in the folder **Samples** whether contains any malicious behavior or not with the malicious graph which is extracted above.
 ```
 MalDet.exe Test -N55 -S1 -W2 -F3 Samples\reg.exe trainSvm.txt